n3m6/fillip/README.md

   - caching (javascript object)
     - type (currently supports only 'redis')
     - db (takes a redis object)
-  - routes (an array of routes and their controller functions)
+  - routes (named objects with the following parameters, name must be unique)
     - address (express.js route that will be handled through middleware)
     - controller (your api function, must invoke a callback with the json object)
     - caching (optional field, boolean, if true will store objects in db)
     - expiry (if caching is set, this must be set as well, in seconds, accepts only numbers)

-### fillip.apicall()
+### fillip.apicall(req, res)
-  Invoke this method to let the middle ware handle the request.
+  Invoke this method to let the middleware handle the request.
+Pass in express's request & response.

 ## License